rhysd/Shiba/docs/installation.md

 ## Use Pre-built binaries

 > [!Warning]
-> These released artifacts are still experimental and built at some point of `main` branch.
+> These artifacts are still alpha releases.
 They may be buggy.

-Pre-built binaries are hosted on [the release page](https://github.com/rhysd/Shiba/releases/tag/unreleased).
+Pre-built binaries are hosted on [the release page](https://github.com/rhysd/Shiba/releases).

 - `.zip` files are archived single binaries for each platforms.
 Put the executable binary to your `$PATH` directory
 - `.msi` file is a Windows installer.
 Double-click it and follow the instructions